Hull City target goalkeeper they had on loan 12 years ago

 In this latest update regarding his situation by journalist Nixon on Patreon, the stopper has emerged on the radar of the Tigers.
 They are preparing for the start of the new season under new boss Tim Walter.

 Up first is a home clash against Bristol City next weekend.
-They were beaten 2-0 away at Reading in their final pre-season outing and could do with some more reinforcements to their currently threadbare squad.
+They were beaten 2-0 away at Reading in their final pre-season outing and could do with some more reinforcements to their currently threadbare ranks.